SEN Information Report

 We are committed to ensuring that parents are involved every step of the way with their child’s education.
 Parents are kept informed about their child’s progress at Parents’ Evenings and through twice yearly reports.
-If it is felt that further support needs to be provided, we may schedule a meeting to draw up a clear, agreed plan such as an IPA (Inclusion Partnership Plan) or an IBMP (Individual Behaviour Management Plan).
+If it is felt that further support needs to be provided, we may arrrange a meeting to draw up a clear, agreed plan such as an IPA (Inclusion Partnership Plan) or an IBMP (Individual Behaviour Management Plan).
 Further meetings with parents may take place in order to track the child’s progress.
-It is crucial that parents and the pupil themselves are involved in every step and we maintain a consistent open door policy.
+It is crucial that parents and the pupil themselves are involved at every stage and we maintain a consistent open door policy.

 8.)
 How will the pupil’s voice be heard?

 We believe passionately that the pupil must be at the centre of any decisions and that their opinions should always be heard.
 We always try and involve pupils in review meetings in an age appropriate way.

 9 & 10) How is the governing body involved with SEND?